dawsonjon/Chips-2.0/_sources/user_manual/c_compiler.txt

        temp = fgetc(spam);
     }

-There is no equivalent function to check if an output is ready to receive data, this could cause deadlocks if both the sending and receiving end were waiting for one another.
+There is an equivilent `output_ready` function to check whether an output, is waiting for data.
+Care should be taken to avoid deadlocks which might arise if both the sender and receiver are waiting for the other to be waiting.

 Timed Waits
 -----------